franzenzenhofer/dev-book/startpage.md

 * JavaScript Turned Off:
 	* Textual content should show up with JS turned off.
 	* Visible links should be clickable.
-* Fetch as GoogleBot (Mobile & Desktop) in Google Search Console should be correctly rendered and no medium or high ressource fetch warning should be listed.
+* Fetch as GoogleBot: Fetch as GoogleBot (Mobile & Desktop) in Google Search Console should be correctly rendered and no medium or high ressource fetch warning should be listed.